Termites Cockroaches Ants Spiders Centipedes Silverfish Moths

 Long-lived and moisture-dependent, silverfish in Concord homes can establish substantial populations in attics and wall voids before becoming visible.
 Our technicians trace the infestation to its source, apply targeted residual treatment, and assess the humidity conditions that need correcting.

-Licensed & Insured Humidity Assessment Included Harborage Residual Treatment Written Report
+Licensed & Insured Full Moisture Evaluation Residual Treatment Detailed Service Report

 • Silver-grey teardrop-shaped insects in bathrooms

-• Yellow staining or scales left on surfaces
+• Yellow staining or tiny shed scales left on paper, fabric, or shelf surfaces

-• Sightings concentrated in attics, storage rooms, basements, or behind wall plates
+• Activity in attics, storage rooms, and basements

 Among the most evolutionarily adapted indoor insects, silverfish exploit the same conditions found in most Concord homes: humidity above 75%, undisturbed storage, and access to starch and cellulose materials.
 Books, wallpaper, cardboard, cotton garments, and stored dry food are all feeding targets — and the damage silverfish cause is permanent.

-• Attics containing paper-backed insulation or cardboard storage — the most common primary harborage site in Concord properties
+• Attics with paper-backed insulation or cardboard box storage

 • Bathrooms and kitchens where humidity is consistently high